Rogue River Lower water or watershed scenery in Oregon

 Best flows

 Use USGS 14372300 near Agness as the main live gauge.
-Stable flows with clear travel and safe banks are best; sharp rises, high water, or difficult boat and trail conditions should delay or shorten the plan.
+Stable flows with clear travel and safe banks are best.
+Sharp rises, high water, or difficult boat and trail conditions should delay or shorten the plan.

-When to skip
+When to leave

 Skip or pivot when permits or access are not sorted out, flows make boating or wading unsafe, heat or smoke affects safety, steelhead validation or rule details are not confirmed, or trail and shuttle logistics are uncertain.